 "We arranged a trip inside the Mobile-Tensaw Delta to see some of the remarkable sights," says Finch.
 "On his 87th or 88th birthday he wanted to collect ants in the delta so we did that.
 We also went to a lot of other areas, the Red Hills, which is a center of oak diversity and pitcher plant bogs.
 I'm younger than Ed but it was like two boys getting into the woods, having a great time exploring."

-Wilson retired from teaching in 1996, but remains a professor emeritus.
+Wilson retired from teaching in 1996, but remained a professor emeritus until his death.
 In 2005, the E.O.
 Wilson Biodiversity Foundation was launched to promote worldwide understanding of the importance of biodiversity and the preservation of our biological heritage.